Kelvin285/aer-terra/README.md

 # t-rewrite-fabric
-Terraria Mod for Minecraft, written using the Fabric API
+Aer-Terra Mod for Minecraft, written using the Fabric API

 # license
 https://mit-license.org/